KubasMatt/KubasMatt.github.io/academic-career.md

 ## Washington University in St. Louis

-List of many the classes I took at Washington University in Electrical Engineering
+List of many the classes I took at Washington University in Electrical Engineering.
+To see a full list please see my <a href="https://kubasmatt.github.io/documents/WashU-Unofficial-Transcript.pdf" target="_blank" rel="noopener noreferrer">Unofficial Transcript</a>.

 - Introduction to Electrical and Electronic Circuits (with Lab)
 - Introduction to Digital Logic and Computer Design